nf-core/website/sites/main-site/src/content/events/2024/bytesize_nft_bam.md

       - https://kth-se.zoom.us/j/68390542812
 ---

-Writing tests using `nf-test` can be a daunting task, but the plugin `nft-bam` (find the docs [here](https://nvnieuwk.github.io/nft-bam/latest/)) just made it so much easier for anyt nf-tests for SAM, BAM or CRAM files!
+Writing tests using `nf-test` can be a daunting task, but the plugin `nft-bam` (find the docs [here](https://nvnieuwk.github.io/nft-bam/latest/)) just made it so much easier for any nf-tests for SAM, BAM or CRAM files!
 Join us for this weeks bytesize with Nicolas Vannieuwkerke ([@nvnieuwk](https://github.com/nvnieuwk)) to see how to use `nft-bam`.